Natural Sciences Division

 MATH 258 Mathematical Biology

-MATH 258 Mathematical Biology and CHEM 256 Biochemistry can serve as upper-division lecture courses in the biology major.
+MATH 258 Mathematical Biology, CHEM 256 Biochemistry, and ENVS 342 Disease Ecology can serve as upper-division lecture courses in the biology major.